tfchurch/sumo-hakyll/pages/smt/index.md

 !!!largebutton [Register for SMT 2014!](http://sumo.stanford.edu/smt/registration)

-The registration deadline is on 11:59 PM Pacific time on **January 21st**, and the payment deadline is on **January 23rd**.
+The regular registration deadline and payment deadline have passed.
+However, if you are still interested in participating, late registration is still available until 11:59 PM Pacific time on **February 3rd**.
+The corresponding payment deadline for late registration is **Feburary 5th**.
 Payment must be postmarked by the payment deadline.
+Note that there is late fee for late registration.

-Registration is still possible after the deadline, but will be subject to availability and a late fee.
+Registration may still be possible after the late deadline, but will be subject to further availability constraints and late fees.

 We will send email confirmation upon submitting registration and upon receiving payment.